jonhoo/volley/README.md

 of the libraries and code running within the application.

-Volley spawns a configurable number of concurrent clients that all connect to the server, and then performs ping-pong-like single-byte operations with the server to gather statistics.
+Volley spawns a configurable number of concurrent clients that all connect to the server, and then performs ping-pong-like single-word operations with the server to gather statistics.
 It will continue doing so for as many iterations as it takes to produce statistically relevant results.